 The Colonial Kitchen Garden, also known as the Dooryard Garden, is lovingly maintained by the Fairfield Garden Club.
 It's found at the back of the house and features vegetables, herbs, and fruits used for everything from insecticides to medicines to dyes.
 The crushed seashell walkways are a nice touch.

-Insider's tip: The museum is open from 1 to 4pm each Sunday from June through September.
+Insider's tip: The museum is open from 1 to 4pm each Sunday from Memorial Day through September.
 If you're traveling outside of those times, you can book an appointment to see the house.

 Address: 1520 Bronson Road, Fairfield, Connecticut